-In the European Economic Area ("EEA"), which includes the 27-member states of the European Union plus Norway, Iceland and Liechtenstein, medicinal products can only be placed on the market after approval of a Marketing Authorization Application, or MAA.
+In the European Economic Area ("EEA"), which includes the 27 member states of the EU plus Norway, Iceland and Liechtenstein, medicinal products can only be placed on the market after the grant of a marketing authorization.
 The MAA is based on the results of pharmaceutical tests, preclinical tests and clinical trials conducted on the medicinal product in question.
-There are two types of MAAs:
+There are two types of marketing authorizations:

-- The Centralized MAA, which is issued by the European Commission through the Centralized Procedure, based on the opinion of the CHMP and which is valid throughout the entire territory of the EEA.
-The Centralized Procedure is mandatory for certain types of drugs, such as biotechnology medicinal products, orphan medicinal products, and medicinal products containing new active substances indicated for certain diseases.
-The Centralized Procedure is optional for other drugs provided eligibility criteria are met.
-In all cases, to find out whether a product can be evaluated via the Centralized Procedure, applicants must always submit an eligibility request. - National MAAs, which are issued by the competent authorities of the member states of the EEA and only cover their respective territory, are available for drugs not falling within the mandatory scope of the Centralized Procedure.
-Where a drug has already been authorized for marketing in a member state of the EEA, this National MAA can be recognized in other member states through the Mutual Recognition Procedure.
-If the drug has not received a National MAA in any member state at the time of application, it can be approved by multiple member states in parallel through the Decentralized Procedure.
+- The centralized marketing authorization, which is issued by the European Commission through the centralized procedure, based on the opinion of the CHMP and which is valid throughout the entire territory of the EEA.
+The centralized procedure is mandatory for certain types of drugs, such as medicinal products derived from biotechnology processes (such as genetic engineering), orphan medicinal products, advanced-therapy medicinal products and medicinal products containing new active substances indicated for the treatment of HIV, AIDS, cancer, neurodegenerative disorders, diabetes, auto-immune and other immune dysfunctions and viral diseases.
+The centralized procedure is optional for products containing a new active substance not yet authorized in the EU, or for products that constitute a significant therapeutic, scientific or technical innovation or which are in the interest of public health in the EU.
+To find out whether a product can be evaluated via the centralized procedure, applicants should always submit an eligibility request to the EMA, including by a justification of eligibility for evaluation under the centralized procedure. - National marketing authorizations, which are issued by the competent authorities of the member states of the EEA and only cover their respective territory, are available for drugs not falling within the mandatory scope of the centralized procedure.
+Where a drug has already been authorized for marketing in a member state of the EEA, this National marketing authorization can be recognized in other member states through the Mutual Recognition Procedure.
+If the drug has not received a National marketing authorization in any member state at the time of application, it can be approved by multiple member states in parallel through the Decentralized Procedure.

-Under the above described procedures, before granting the MAA, the EMA or the competent authorities of the Member States of the EEA make an assessment of the risk-benefit balance of the drug on the basis of scientific criteria concerning its quality, safety and efficacy.
+Under the above described procedures, before granting the marketing authorization, the EMA or the competent authorities of the member states of the EEA make an assessment of the risk-benefit balance of the drug on the basis of scientific criteria concerning its quality, safety and efficacy.